p4ulor/SeaSpot/Docs/Notes_Android.md

 It's recommended to use another Android device which acts as a client or server to trade messages.

 ## Main app's to use:
+About the following 2 apps: Works for more modern devices and are the recommended ones.
+When defining a Service, the appropriate UUIDs that match with the Bluetooth Specification of Number Assignment are shown in a dropdown, which is very useful
+- [nRF Connect for Mobile by Nordic Semiconductor ASA](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp).
+Works for older devices too
+- [EFR Connect BLE Mobile App by Silicon Laboratories](https://play.google.com/store/apps/details?id=com.siliconlabs.bledemo).
+Only works for more modern devices, Android 10 and up
 - [BLE Tool by CozyOZ](https://play.google.com/store/apps/details?id=com.cozyoz.bletool&hl=en_US).
-This one has a simple interface but only works for older devices.
+This one has a older and a bit less powerful interface and it only works for older devices.
-- [EFR Connect BLE Mobile App by Silicon Laboratories](https://play.google.com/store/apps/details?id=com.siliconlabs.bledemo).
-Works for more modern devices.

 ## Others
 - [BLE Scanner (Connect & Notify) by Bluepixel Technologies](https://play.google.com/store/apps/details?id=com.macdom.ble.blescanner&hl=en_US)